 - We are one of those households that saves bacon grease.
 We fried the chips in a blend of bacon grease and peanut oil.
 The author recommends vegetable or canola oil; I opted not use these genetically modified oils.

 - If you choose to use bacon grease, cut the amount of salt in the spice mix by half.

-- I found that tossing the chips with the spices after just one minute coated them too heavily for my taste, so I waited closer to five minutes achieved a level of seasoning I liked on these homemade potato chips.
+- I found that tossing the cooked potato chips with the spices after just one minute coated them too heavily for my taste.
+Allowing them to drain for closer to five minutes achieved a level of seasoning I liked on these homemade potato chips.

-- The thinner the slices, the crispier the chip.
+- The thinner the slices, the crispier the homemade chips.

 - You can visit the author – and see more of her recipes – at Good.
 Food.
 Stories.

 ★ Did you make these homemade potato chips?
 Don’t forget to give it a star rating below! ★

 Homemade Barbecue Potato Chips

 It may not be health food, but these homemade potato chips certainly have fewer ingredients than the store bought version.
 Making these chips at home eliminates the packaging, too.